rdivyanshu/rdivyanshu.github.io/mds/2023/07/solving-hitori-using-clingo.md

 description-meta: How to encode puzzle in answer set programming ?
 ---

-[Hitori](https://www.nikoli.co.jp/en/puzzles/hitori/) is logic puzzle with goal to black out some cells such that
+[Hitori](https://www.nikoli.co.jp/en/puzzles/hitori/) is logic puzzle with goal to color some cells black such that

 - No number appears twice in row or column.
-- Blacked out cells are not neighbors (share an edge).
+- Black cells are not neighbors (share an edge).
-- Non blacked out cells are part of single connected component.
+- Non black cells are part of single connected component.

 ASP (Answer Set Programming) is declarative approach to problem solving.
 Idea is to give description of problem you are solving instead of giving algorithm (how to solve).